 the person's size, weight, and health.
 It also matters how much of the drug is taken,

-the quality of the drug, and if it is used with other drugs.
+the quality of the drug, and if it's used with other drugs.

 It's not safe to drive after using LSD.
 Sensory and perceptual distortions may cause

-the user to "see" things that impair driving.
+the user to "see" things that affect driving.

 If someone has a bad reaction to LSD, seek medical help right away.
 Stay with the